Oxygenenators Livewells and bait tanks – Electrolysis Type

 TPWD, Inland Fisheries Division, San Antonio, TX Publication by Fishery Biologist Randy Myers: The Oxygenator-How Effective is It?
 2-14-2012 http://www.slideshare.net/raminlandfish/the-oxygenator-how-effective-is-it

-When fish and live bait are densely crowded into livewells and bait tanks and excited during capture, handling, transport and captivity; it is absolutely is essential to provide dissolved oxygen (DO) faster than it is consumed by all the fish/bait in the livewell.
+When fish and live bait are densely crowded into livewells and bait tanks, highly stressed and excited post capture, handling, transport and captivity; it is absolutely is essential to provide enough dissolved oxygen (DO) faster than it is consumed by all the fish/bait in the livewell.
+Enough oxygen means 100% DO saturation or DO supersaturation provided continuously for the duration of the live transport.

 TP&WD dissolved oxygen test were done with NO fish in the livewell water consuming oxygen.
-Add 1 fish and the dissolved oxygen level in the livewell water plummets drastically.
-Add 15-20 lbs. of fish and the oxygenator simply fails to supply a safe amount of pure oxygen to maintain minimal safe live transport DO saturation resulting in high mortality and morbidity – THE DEAD FISH PENALITY.
+Add fish in your livewell and the dissolved oxygen level in the livewell water plummets drastically and quickly to unsafe DO saturation.
+Add 15-20 lbs. of fish and the Oxygenators fail to supply a safe, continuous amount of pure oxygen necessary to maintain minimal safe DO saturation resulting suffocation, high mortality and morbidity every summer and the Dead Fish Penalty.

-In freshwater livewells, two thirds (2/3) of the gas bubbles produced at the emitter is pure 100% hydrogen gas (an explosive gas) and only 1/3 of the bubbles you see are 100% pure oxygen a powerful oxidizer.
-Although Oxygenators™ may not produce enough oxygen for all the fish or bait in the livewell in the summer for the total stocking density; the Oxygenator™ is designed, advertised and does produce [some] pure 100% oxygen by electrolysis of water.
-This is the bullet sales point.
+In freshwater livewells, two thirds (2/3) of the gas bubbles produced at the emitter is pure 100% hydrogen gas (an explosive gas) and only 1/3 of the bubbles you see are 100% pure oxygen.
+Although the generator may not produce enough oxygen for all the fish or bait in the livewell on a hot summer day for the total stocking density; it is designed, advertised and does produce [some] pure 100% oxygen by electrolysis of water.
+This is the primary sales point.

 Oxygenator™ has no moving parts, makes no noise, older emitters require maintenance with special equipment after each use.
-Everything dies in the livewell if the oxygen live support system fails to produce or deliver enough oxygen.
-Summer conditions and overstocked livewells may exceed the Oxygenator™ capabilities to provide minimum safe DO saturation levels while the unit is working perfectly as advertised.
+Everything dies in the livewell if/when the oxygen live support system fails to produce or deliver enough oxygen to satisfy the biological oxygen demand required for all the fish being transported.
+Summer conditions and overstocked livewells often exceed the Oxygenator™ capabilities to continuously provide minimum safe DO saturation levels while the unit is working perfectly as advertised.

 Water electrolysis produces some pure oxygen and twice as much pure hydrogen; 1:2 ratio respectively.
-The small volume of pure oxygen it does generate is neither regulated nor controlled by the fisherman.
-The small volume of oxygen generated is strictly limited, regulated and controlled by a thermometer that measures livewell water temperature.
+The small volume of pure oxygen it does generate is not dose regulated or controlled by the fisherman.
+The small volume of oxygen generated is strictly limited, regulated and controlled by an internal thermometer that measures livewell water temperature.
+The cooler the livewell water the less time the oxygenator runs producing oxygen.
+Chilling livewell water with ice (hypothermia) in the summer compromises oxygen production of Oxygenators.
+You will not see this in their literature or hear this in any Oxygenator salesman’s pitch.
+If you are lucky, this technical chiastic may be learned the summer after sale.

-The actual DO saturation produced with the Oxygenator™ has nothing to do with the DO saturation required to meet and sustain the minimal safe livewell oxygenation for 8-10 hours of intensive transport in overstocked summer livewell conditions.
+The actual DO saturation produced with the Oxygenator™ is dramatically less than 100% DO saturation required to meet and sustain the minimal oxygen biological demands for 8-10 hours of intensive high stress transport in overstocked summer livewell conditions.

-Livewell oxygen systems must deliver, maintain and sustain minimal continuous dissolved oxygen saturations during live transports every summer.
-That’s (100% – 175% DO saturation) in a bass boat livewells, tournament weigh-in holding tanks, release boat transport tanks containing a heavy stocking density, many limits of tournament bass (15-30 lbs. fish or 400 lbs of live fish) in July/August tournaments all day long.
+Livewell oxygen systems must produce, maintain and sustain minimal continuous dissolved oxygen saturations (100% – 175% DO saturation) in a bass boat livewell, tournament weigh-in holding tank, release boat transport tanks containing a heavy limit, many limits of tournament bass (15-30 lbs fish or 400 lbs of live fish) in July/August tournaments all day long.

 ELECTRICAL CURRENT may cause physiological and psychological stress impact of transporting live bait and tournament gamefish in water that’s actively being exposed to sustained low electrical current (electrolysis) in water unknown, out of sight and out of mind.